 XIII.
-NOISE Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes
+NOISE Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?

-- a) and b) The property surrounding the project is being used for rural residential.
+a) and b) The property surrounding the project is being used for rural residential.
 Residential development does not generate substantial noise, like industrial activities or major roadways.
 Also, there are no significant noise generators in the immediate area.
 Outdoor activity, including conventional construction which would include a single family residence, can be as high as 85-90 decibels at a distance of 50 feet.
 The noise levels do drop off at a rate of about 6 dBA per doubling the distance between the noise source and the receptor.
-Due to the very low density of development proposed and the large distance between the specified building envelopes and existing residences, the project would result in a less than significant impact. - c) The project site is not located within two miles of a public airport or private air strip.
+Due to the very low density of development proposed and the large distance between the specified building envelopes and existing residences, the project would result in a less than significant impact.

+c) The project site is not located within two miles of a public airport or private air strip.
 No impact is anticipated to result from surrounding airport uses.

-W V. POPULATION AND HOUSING ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+XI V. POPULATION AND HOUSING Potentially Less Than Significant Less Than No W ould the project: Significant Impact With Mitigation Incorporated Significant Impact Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$ a) The project does not involve the construction of substantial growth inducing housing or the installation of significant physical infrastructure.
+The potential population increase would result in two new rural residence.
+Therefore, the impact would be less than significant.

-- a) The project does not involve the construction of substantial growth inducing housing or the installation of significant physical infrastructure.
-The potential population increase would result in one new rural residence.
-Therefore, the impact would be less than significant. - b) The project does not involve the removal of housing or the relocation of people who currently utilize the site and would cause no impact to individuals
+b) The project does not involve the removal of housing or the relocation of people who currently utilize the site and would cause no impact to individuals

 XV.
-PUBLIC SERVICES Potentially Significant Less Than Significant With Less Than Significant No Impact
+Would PUBLIC SERVICES Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact

-Would the project result in: Impact Mitigation Incorporated Impact Impact

-provision facilities facilities environ service ntial adverse physical impacts associated with the on of new or physically altered governmental es, need for new or physically altered governmental es, the construction of which could cause significant amental impacts, in order to maintain acceptable ratios, response times or other performance wes for any of the public services:
+provisi facilitie facilitie environ service ntial adverse physical impacts associated with the on of new or physically altered governmental es, need for new or physically altered governmental es, the construction of which could cause significant nmental impacts, in order to maintain acceptable e ratios, response times or other performance ves for any of the public services:

-a) Fire protection? \boxtimes
+a) Fire protection? $\boxtimes$

-b) Police protection? \boxtimes
+b) Police protection? $\boxtimes$

-c) Schools? \boxtimes
+c) Schools? $\boxtimes$

-d) Parks? \boxtimes
+d) Parks? $\boxtimes$

-e) Other public facilities? \boxtimes
+e) Other public facilities? $\boxtimes$